IgorMundstein/WinMemoryCleaner/README.md

 - Use of Windows native methods for memory management
 - Windows Event to save logs
 - Windows Presentation Foundation (WPF) for user interface
-- Windows Registry to save user config
+- Windows Registry to save user settings

 ### Where does the app save the settings?